Jet Fuel Market Size and Share

 Competitive Landscape

 Sustainable aviation fuel producers are eroding incumbents’ dominance.
-TotalEnergies’ 1.5 million-t SAF target and Boeing’s tie-up with Norsk e-Fuel to commercialize Power-to-Liquids technology highlight strategic investments aimed at compliance-driven demand.
-Airlines such as Air France-KLM and Qantas co-invest in SAF funds, ensuring preferential offtake and underpinning new entrants’ revenue visibility.
+TotalEnergies’ 1.5 million-ton SAF target and Boeing’s tie-up with Norsk e-Fuel to commercialize Power-to-Liquids technology highlight strategic investments aimed at compliance-driven demand.
+Air France-KLM and Qantas co-invest in SAF funds, ensuring preferential offtake and underpinning new entrants’ revenue visibility.

 Regional suppliers exploit infrastructure gaps.
 ADNOC Distribution leverages its geographic proximity to junction hubs and north-east Africa to capture incremental uplift.
 Middle-East jet fuel hubs integrate on-site blending to meet disparate Jet A, Jet A-1, and JP-8 specifications, widening service differentiation.
 Meanwhile, military demand offers stable high-margin channels for specialty refiners with JP-8 capabilities, further fragmenting the competitive field.